Co-clustering of Spatially Resolved Transcriptomic Data

-In details, the model correctly recovers the clusters ${\mathcal{C}^*_2}^{\mathrm{true}},\dots,{\mathcal{C}^*_5}^{\mathrm{true}}$ and almost the entire $\mathcal{C}^{*\mathrm{true}}_6$, except for one observation that is assigned to ${\mathcal{C}^*_5}^{\mathrm{true}}$.
-Lastly, ${\mathcal{C}^*_1}^{\mathrm{true}}$ is split into two groups of almost equal size.
+In details, the model correctly recovers the gene clusters 2, 4, 5 and 6, while the genes in ${\mathcal{C}^*_1}^{\mathrm{true}}$ and ${\mathcal{C}^*_3}^{\mathrm{true}}$ are split into two separate groups.
+The estimated clustering uncertainty is $\colepsilon < 0.004$, for $r=1,2,3$, while on the rows it varies between 0 and 0.19.
+Thus, some of the genes clusters are clearly visible, while others are unstable.
+As a comparison, we give also the results using $K = 5$.
+The CER on the rows is 0.056, and it is 0 on the columns; the estimated clustering uncertainties are $\rowepsilon < 0.001$, for $k=1,\dots,5$, and $\colepsilon < 0.06$, for $r = 1,2,3$.
+The fact that the row clusters of the model with $K = 5$ are more stable than the ones with $K=8$ gives additional support to the idea of selecting the model with a smaller number of blocks, but both models yield reasonably good results. }

-We finally run the competing models using $K=7$ and $R = 3$.
-The second best result is reached by the LBM, which returned a poor clustering of the columns (CER = 0.182) and a good clustering of the columns (CER = 0).
+We finally run the competing models using $K=5$ and $R = 3$; \review{results are shown in Supplementary Figure 8 (b).
+Thanks to the difference in mean across the blocks, all the competing models can clearly distinguish the clustering structure of the spots.
+However, due to the spatial dependency effects, their performance in clustering the genes is poor, confirming, once again, the improvement brought by \spartaco.}